Production and Value-Added Processing of Cultivated and Wild-Harvested Elderberries in West Virginia

 Introduction:

 Elderberries (Sambucus canadensis sp.,) are native perennial fruits to eastern North America and Appalachia.
-Throughout West Virginia, there are many native plantings of elderberries which are often adjacent to woodlots, creek banks and other areas of otherwise idle or uncultivated land.
+Throughout West Virginia, there are many native plantings of elderberries which are often adjacent to woodlots, streams and other areas of otherwise idle or uncultivated land.
 The demand for elderberry food extracts and nutraceutical products has dramatically increased in the last 10 years.
 Surprisingly. much of the domestic production of elderberries has been in other U.S. regions such as New England and the Midwest A significant quantity of elderberry extracts and products are imported from Europe.
 Moreover, there is very small production of cultivated elderberry varieties in West Virginia.
-Unlike other types of berries (e.g., blueberries. brambles, etc.), elderberries require processing infrastructure to market for consumers.
+Unlike other types of berries (e.g., blueberries. brambles, etc.), elderberries may require value-added processing infrastructure.

 WVU Extension will partner with Chris Yura, a food entrepreneur, native West Virginian and beginning farmer.
 Leasing his family farm in central West Virginia, Chris is investing in processing infrastructure to create new, value-added Appalachian food products with the West Virginia Harvest label.
 The farm has successfully aggregated and marketed wild ramps.
 The processed product will be elderberry syrup and frozen elderberries which will be marketed through the West Virginia Harvest label.

 WVU Extension is uniquely qualified to research, facilitate and promote production, harvest and value-added processing of cultivated and wild elderberries.
-A team of 8 WVU Agricultural Extension Agents with the WVU State Horticulture Extension Specialist and the partner farmer will begin evaluation of cultivated elderberry varieties at the WVU Organic-Horticulture Farm in Morgantown and the partnership farm in Lewis County, WV.
-In addition, landowners from 9-counties in West Virginia will be contacted and surveyed to identify native plantings of elderberries for wild harvest.
-Each planting site will be mapped and Chris Yura will lease the harvest rights from the landowner.
-The yearly wild-harvested production goal will be 1000 lbs.
-Superior clones of wild elderberries will be identified by WVU Extension team members, cuttings taken and germplasm provided to USDA as well as incorporated in the variety trial blocks.
+Dr. Jett, the WVU State Horticulture Extension Specialist, WVU Extension Agents and the partner farmer will begin evaluation of cultivated elderberry varieties at the WVU Organic-Horticulture Farm in Morgantown and the partnership farm in Lewis County, WV.
+In addition, counties in West Virginia will be canvassed to identify native plantings of elderberries for wild harvest.
+Superior clones of wild elderberries will be identified by WVU Extension team members, cuttings taken and incorporated in the variety trial blocks.
 This SARE Partnership Grant will create a network of growers who can create a supply chain for a wild-harvested, Appalachian crop.
-In addition, superior cultivars of tame elderberries will be identified to supplement wild-harvested production.
+In addition, superior cultivars of cultivated elderberries will be identified.

 Cooperators